tireddy2/PQC_JOSE_COSE/draft-ietf-jose-pqc-kem-00.md

 # Introduction

-Quantum computing is no longer perceived as a conjecture of computational sciences and theoretical physics.
+Quantum computing is no longer perceived as a consequence of computational sciences and theoretical physics.
 Considerable research efforts and enormous corporate and government funding for the development of practical quantum computing systems are being invested currently.
 As such, as quantum technology advances, there is the potential for future quantum computers to have a significant impact on current cryptographic systems.

 Researchers have developed Post-Quantum Key Encapsulation Mechanisms (PQ-KEMs) to provide secure key establishment resistant against an adversary with access to a quantum computer.